Panbear1983/Panbear1983/README.md

 Once a designer with pixels in hand,
 I took a sharp turn toward the >terminal_ land.
 From machine learning in Python and SQL,
-Pursuing data to cyber of the tech rabbit hole.
+Deep into the cyber and tech's rabbit hole.

 Four years deep, fueled by the learning grind,
 With hands-on lab projects, I started to find,